-In each episode, I interview the most forward thinking people from inside and around the Financial Advice industry about how they perceive the future and are bringing it into the present.
+In each episode, Fraser interviews the most forward thinking people from inside and around the Financial Advice industry about how they perceive the future and are bringing it into the present.
 These industry thought leaders are putting goals at the centre of their client relationships and teams, building great businesses and making a huge difference to people's lives along the way.
-Throughout this series, we'll explore how they are doing this and give practical steps for you to do the same in your business.
+Throughout this series we'll explore how they are doing this and give practical steps for you to do the same in your business.

 Please allow up to one week from the publish date for the latest podcast to be transcribed.

 In our 100th episode of the goals-based advice podcast, we chat to Jacqui Henderson, founder & CEO of advice intelligence.
 She provides us with an extensive analysis on goals-based advice by going through each chapter of her GBA whitepaper.
 Jacqui gives us a theoretical and practical application of goals-based advice demonstrating how advice intelligence can shift advisers to a new world.

 In this episode, we chat with Adele Martin about business marketing, how she combined her podcast with her Instagram stories to get more new clients than she can cope with.